 - Broken fuel cap that is unable to vent

-Both single cylinder and twin cylinder engines will present this problem at some point in its life span.
+Both single-cylinder and twin-cylinder engines will present this problem at some point in their life span.
 When this happens to you, it may seem like the easiest and most possible solution to your snowblower dying is to buy a new spark plug.

 If your snowblower starts then we know it is getting spark.
 Replacing the spark plugs may not fix anything.
-Read on to find out more details on the most common problems resulting in your snowblower being able to start, but then it just stops running.
+Read on to find out more details on the most common problems resulting in your snowblower being able to start, but then just stop running.

 5 Reasons Why Your Snowblower Starts & Dies

 Gasoline is usually good for about 30 days and then it begins to break down and fail.
 The fuel loses its ability to run well and hot because the chemicals that are used in fuel today start to decay and fall apart.

 Most types of gasoline available today has ethanol in their makeup.
 Fuels treated with ethanol tend to collect moisture from the air.

 The water can evaporate leaving a residue in the fuel tank that can clog the fuel system.
 If your fuels are over 30 days old, drain the fuel tank, flush the tank, and fill it with fresh fuel.